 Random walk vectors for clustering (III)

 In this post we will try to combine many random walk vectors into one matrix that will be used as a data matrix.
-We will represent each original point as a sequence of numbers that reflect given point different clusters memberships.
+We will represent each original point as a sequence of numbers that reflect given point’s different cluster memberships.
 Having that representation we will use NMF clustering technique to cluster these new data points.
 (I think it might be considered as a type of consensus clustering as well)

 We will need the following routines to make our algorithm work: